thh32/Protologger/README.md

 ## Conda environment

-Protologger has been re-written in python3 for easy conda installation.
+Protologger has been re-written in python3 for easy conda installation on linux systems.

 There are four steps that are required to get Protologger working;